Enter a search term to filter FAQs below.

 An Open Access network is much like our city roads.
 Roads are a community-owned and managed infrastructure that anyone is able to use.
 Consider package delivery.
 Using our common road infrastructure, you can receive packages from many different carriers.
 All service providers use the same road.
 Open Access networks operate the same way.
 HBPW may provide an option for internet service, but other providers are welcome to provide ISP services over our network.

-Would I have to use Holland City Fiber or could I keep my current provider?
+Will I have to use Holland City Fiber or could I keep my current provider?

-Would Holland City Fiber include bundled services like phone and TV?
+will Holland City Fiber include bundled services like phone and TV?

 Participating internet service providers would have the choice of providing bundled packages.
 With these service providers, residents may opt for a bundled package, or purchase services separately.
 HBPW does not bundle broadband internet with phone or TV.
 For these “Over-the-Top” services, residents would have the freedom to choose virtually any streaming service (Netflix, Hulu, Amazon, etc) or voice-over-IP service (Vonage, Ooma, and many others) they want to fulfill those needs using their internet connection.